missmaggiemo/language-html/README.md

+## This is my clone of the language-html repo for Atom text editor.

+# Original README:

-# HTML language support in Atom
+### HTML language support in Atom

 Adds syntax highlighting and snippets to HTML files in Atom.